daxa-ai/daxa-samples/atlassian_langgraph_app/README.md

    - Ensure you're running from the correct directory
    - Check that all dependencies are installed
    - Verify the file structure is correct

+5. **Environment Variable Issues**:
+   - Ensure the `.env` file exists in the project root
+   - Verify all required environment variables are set
+   - Check that `python-dotenv` is installed
+   - Restart the application after making changes to `.env`

 ### Debug Mode
 To run in debug mode, add the `--debug` flag: